mdancho84/mdancho84.github.io/_posts/2021-03-02-use-dataexplorer-for-EDA.md

 ---
 layout: post
-title: Automatic Exploratory Data Analysis in R with DataExplorer
+title: Exploratory Data Analysis in R with DataExplorer
 date: 2021-03-02T02:00:00.000-05:00
 excerpt: Did you know most Data Scientists spend 80% of their time just trying to understand and prepare data for analysis?
 R has an Insane Exploratory Data Analysis